Policies & Procedures

 Students are dismissed from the university when they have ceased to make adequate progress toward their degrees.
 A student who has failed to earn a C average in any two semesters and whose cumulative average is below 2.0 is considered to be making insufficient progress toward the degree.
 A student earning less than a D average (1.0) for a semester, and whose cumulative grade point falls below a C (2.0) average, is dismissed by the academic unit.
-If this is the first dismissal, the student may be reinstated to the university after attending a two-hour workshop.
+If this is the first dismissal, the student may petition the academic unit for reinstatement.
 Depending on the academic program, a student who has been reinstated by petition may be required to earn more than a C average in order to be considered to be making satisfactory progress toward the degree.